 Need for English language proficiency

 Local delivery drivers and short haul drivers will have a significant amount of verbal interaction with customers, clients, and front and back of house (business) teammates.
 It will be expected that all verbal communication be courteous, friendly, and helpful.
 Drivers will need to have the proficiency required to double check orders for correctness, read signage, follow written directions, and complete records and log books.
 As well, some drivers will need to accept and process cash, credit, and debit payments.
+A minimum level of CLB 5 may be required in such instances.
 The larger the employer, the more English language proficiency is likely to be expected.

 Each company will have different requirements based largely on the type of product being transported and the type of vehicle being driven.
 However, in general, most employers of local delivery drivers will require: